 17.9 Survival .

-Notwithstanding any provisions herein to the contrary, the obligations set forth in Sections 7.10 and 10.4 and Articles XI, XII, XIII, XV and XVII shall survive the expiration or termination of this Agreement for a period of twenty-four (24) months therefrom.
+Notwithstanding any provisions herein to the contrary, the obligations set forth in Sections 7.10 and 10.4 and Articles XI, XII, XIII, XV and XVII shall survive the expiration or termination of this Agreement for a Period of twenty-four (24) months therefrom.

 17.10 No Third Party Beneficiary .